mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 ### Discussion on Personal Focus

+NOTE - Sumarise this and shift to another section.

 The process of being able to map the demonstrations of development of understanding - of ? concrete practices -  can be important for practitioners.
 Especially true if the learning environment needs to be justified.
 In this intervention the justification is partly contextual, coding as a desirable employablabilty skill.
 In other contexts, the justification may be against more abstract curriculum concepts.

-See Bevan et al learning dimensions framework.

-- Driven by integration with curriculum based learning settings to devise a map - similar to drive of Bevan and colleagues to justify learning happening in science-focused tinkering exhibits in museums [-@bevan_learning_2015; -@petrich_it_2013]
+My work on a learning dimensions framework for this intervention was driven by integration with curriculum based learning settings to devise a map - similar to drive of Bevan and colleagues to justify learning happening in science-focused tinkering exhibits in museums [-@bevan_learning_2015; -@petrich_it_2013]

 In AT the change of activity is a shift in scope of activity system.
-To a wider objective of making an engaging game.
 Different AT scopes allow for different use of volitional TADS.
+Different affordences are presented.

+For example metacognitive activities could be developed to link completion of each GDP with a reflective activity to expressly explore CT and systems.

+When I consult my journal, there is a ongoing reluctance to shift learners and to focus on more abstract knowledge.
+I propose that imposed shifts of focus/scope may be disorientating to the learner.

+Instead, learners should take charge,
+Also when directing attention back on track GDPs is more linked to main mission Although the full picture is more nuanced.
 <!--
 NOTE - REINTEGRATE IF USEFUL
 QUICK SUMMARY - MOVE TO DISCUSSION
  - quick summary of Rogoff's take on participatory appropriation compared to a transmission model of knowledge & that participants re-contribute their experience of knowledge beck into the social mix